loveland/support/_articles/delete-a-map.md

 ---
-weight: 0
+weight: 1
-category: Getting Started
+category: Maps
 published: true
+intro: How to delete a map you no longer want
 ---
 Accounts for Individuals can create up to 10 maps, Group Accounts may create up to 30 (get in touch at team@makeloveland.com if you need more).
 If things start to get crowded and you want to delete a map, you have two options.